jtrauer/epi_model_r/README.md

 * implement: an integer value specifying which stratification this applies to - note that only flows for which the value of this field is equal to the number of stratifications implemented are actually applied, the others are recorded for use in flow diagram plotting, etc.

+## Flow diagram
+A flow diagram of the model compartments and inter-compartmental flows can be created with the create_flowchart function which takes the model object as an argument.